 Removing price as a barrier to access was a critical first step in ensuring community college students access Kritik's learning platform.

-Lack of personalized support for students
+2. Personalized support for students

 Student success is dependent on their ability to receive feedback on their work and apply those learnings to future assignments.
 Given reduced budgets, educators in community colleges are often constrained for time.
 Between managing multiple courses and grading student assignments without the assistance of teaching assistants or teacher aides, personalized feedback directed to students is often brushed aside to divert more attention to the management of coursework, bachelor's degree, or other degree programs.